TureganoJose/ARCproject/README.md

 3 different models were tested for the segmentation approach.
 1. Vainilla Segmentation as specified in https://divamgupta.com/image-segmentation/2019/06/06/deep-learning-semantic-segmentation-keras.html.
 Only 400K parameters.
-Very simple and decent enough results but good enough.
-Struggling a lot with some shadows, sky, rocks and sunshine.
+Very simple and decent enough results but struggling a lot with some shadows, sky, rocks and sunshine.

 ![Simple net for Segmentation](Pictures/Simple_Segmentation.png)
 2. Unet: typical example of segmentation in medicine to detect cancer but too many parameters (almost 8 million).
 ![Unet](Pictures/Unet.png)